US STOCKS-Dow hits record high as infrastructure bill lifts cyclicals

 Investors last week also shrugged off the Federal Reserve's decision to start reducing its monthly bond purchases, put in place to support the economy during the COVID-19 pandemic.

-Coty Inc COTY.K jumped 11.7% after the cosmetics maker raised its forecast for annual organic sales.

-Advancing issues outnumbered decliners by a 2.21-to-1 ratio on the NYSE and by a 1.75-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.56-to-1 ratio on the NYSE and by a 1.38-to-1 ratio on the Nasdaq.

-The S&P index recorded 45 new 52-week highs and no new lows, while the Nasdaq recorded 139 new highs and 21 new lows.
+The S&P index recorded 49 new 52-week highs and one new low, while the Nasdaq recorded 184 new highs and 40 new lows.

 (Reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Aditya Soni)